Reloaded-Project/Reloaded-III/docs/Research/Bootloaders/Linux-Preload.md

 ﻿# Linux Library Preload

 This technique is effectively equivalent to [Windows: Inject Into Suspended Process](./Windows-InjectIntoSuspended.md) but officially supported at the OS level.
 Run the target process with `LD_PRELOAD=path/to/your/library.so command args...`

+Summary:
+This is the only approach (I'm aware of) that can satisfy the constraint of executing custom code before game code.
+This is not possible with `ptrace` at least.

 ## Issue: Spaces in Paths